Author: Dr. Jean-Paul Rodrigue

 1. High Speed Networks

 Although trains could reach 200 km/hr by the beginning of the 20th century, operational speeds rarely surpassed 130 km/hr.
-The high-speed rail (HSR) era originates from Japan with the Tokaido line, bridging Tokyo and Osaka, which entered into service in 1964, in time for the Tokyo Olympics.
-Japan presented several suitable conditions for the setting of an HSR system, particularly a high population density and closely interconnected large cities.
+The high-speed rail (HSR) era originated in Japan with the Tokaido line, bridging Tokyo and Osaka, which entered into service in 1964 for the Tokyo Olympics.
+Japan presented several suitable conditions for setting an HSR system, particularly a high population density, and closely interconnected large cities.
 It simply became a matter of overlapping the HSR network over this spatial structure.
 HSR is perceived as an efficient alternative to highway and airport congestion.
-Evidence underline that rail travel time is cut in about a half when a high-speed service is established between two city pairs.
+Evidence underlines that rail travel time is cut in about half when a high-speed service is established between two city pairs.

-The setting of high-speed rail systems has accelerated around the world since the 1980s with a substantial growth of the traffic.
+The setting of high-speed rail systems has accelerated worldwide since the 1980s with substantial growth in traffic.
 The first European high-speed line was inaugurated in 1981 between Paris and Lyon with a speed of 260 km/hr.
-It was followed by Germany and Italy (1988), Spain (1992), Belgium (1997), the UK (2003) and the Netherlands (2009).
-It is, however, China which has seen the most spectacular developments.
-From 2008 when the first high-speed line between Beijing and Tianjin was inaugurated, several high-speed rail corridors have been rapidly set, reaching 19,000 km in 2016, making it the longest in the world.
-Several countries, including the United States, are also planning for high-speed rail corridors, but these projects tend to take decades to implement in part due to funding issues, the limited importance of existing passenger rail services as well as the dominance of air and road transportation.
-Dedicated high-speed postal trains are used in Europe (e.g. France and Sweden) on a daily basis, but the relative decline of postal use leaves such endeavors with questionable growth potential.
+It was followed by Germany and Italy (1988), Spain (1992), Belgium (1997), the UK (2003), and the Netherlands (2009).
+It is, however, China that has seen the most spectacular developments.
+From 2008 when the first high-speed line between Beijing and Tianjin was inaugurated, several high-speed rail corridors have been rapidly set, reaching 19,000 km in 2016 and 37,900 km in 2020, making it the longest in the world.
+Several countries, including the United States, are also planning for high-speed rail corridors.
+Still, these projects tend to take decades to implement due to funding issues, the limited importance of existing passenger rail services, and the dominance of air and road transportation.
+Dedicated high-speed postal trains are used in Europe (e.g. France and Sweden) on a daily basis.
+Still, the relative decline of postal use leaves such endeavors with questionable growth potential.

 High speed rail currently functions under two discrete technologies:

 - Improvement of conventional rail.
-The first type uses existing conventional rail systems and its great velocity is primarily the fact of considerable improvements in locomotive performance and train design.
+The first type uses existing conventional rail systems and its great velocity is primarily due to considerable improvements in locomotive performance and train design.
 They may not be considered as pure high-speed trains per se.
-England (London – Edinburgh), Sweden (Stockholm – Gothenburg), Italy (Rome – Florence and Rome – Milan), and the United-States (Boston – Washington) are examples of this type of technology.
+England (London – Edinburgh), Sweden (Stockholm – Gothenburg), Italy (Rome – Florence and Rome – Milan), and the United States (Boston – Washington) are examples of this type of technology.
 Trains can reach peak speeds of approximately 200 km/h in most cases and up to 250 km/h in Italy.
 The principal drawback of using this system, however, is that it must share existing lines with regular passengers and freight services, which limits the slots available to HSR.

-The first high-speed rail networks were built to service national systems, mostly in a linear fashion along main corridors.
-For the case of Europe, this development has reached a phase where integration between different national high-speed systems is taking place.
+The first high-speed rail networks were built to service national systems, mostly linearly along main corridors.
+In the case of Europe, this development has reached a phase where integration between different national high-speed systems is taking place.
 This notably involves Eurostar (Paris – Lille – London) and Thalys (Paris – Brussels – Antwerp – Rotterdam – Amsterdam).
 The setting of high-speed rail networks consequently must take into consideration the following constraints:

 - Commercial potential.
 High-speed rail is particularly suitable in a system of large metropolitan areas in close proximity where it can offer a travel time advantage, a key factor of its competitiveness.
-The existence of thriving short-haul air services is an indication of an existing market of passengers valuing fast services.
+Thriving short-haul air services indicate an existing market of passengers valuing fast services.